Xilinx/xup_compute_acceleration/docs/README.md

 An [FPGA Developer AMI](https://aws.amazon.com/marketplace/pp/B06VVYBLZZ) (Amazon Machine Image) is available with the Xilinx Vitis software preinstalled.
 This can be used to target AWS EC2 F1 hardware.
 An AMI is like a Virtual Machine image.
 You can use this AMI and the following instructions to [set up and connect to an AWS instance](./setup_aws.md)

 You can also install [Vitis unified software platform](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vitis.html) on your local machine, build design offline, and use AWS F1 hardware for testing.
 See the Amazon guide to use [AWS EC2 FPGA Development Kit](https://github.com/aws/aws-fpga) for details on setting up your machine.

-### Nimbix (Alveo)

-The Xilinx Vitis tools and Alveo U200 hardware is available in the Nimbix cloud.
-Use the following instructions to [connect to a Nimbix Alveo instance](./setup_nimbix.md).
-This is the easiest way to work through this tutorial with Alveo U200 hardware.

 ### Local computer